bareardon/sql-challenge/README.md

 * Created a table schema for each of the six CSV files (specified data types, primary keys, foreign keys, and other constraints).

 * For the primary keys I checked to see if the column is unique.
-If not, otherwise I created a [composite key] which takes to primary keys in order to uniquely identify a row.
+Otherwise, I created a [composite key] which takes to primary keys in order to uniquely identify a row.

 * Imported each CSV file into the corresponding SQL table. .